christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

 Endnotes (Chapter 1)

 (a) The name "Jesus" was a title that derives from Iupiter-Zeus.
 The Romans used a system called 'interpretatio graeca' to associate their gods with local ones as part of their colonial program.
-Julius Caesar, as the claimed 'son of I(J)upiter' (there was no J in Latin) would have been Iupiter-Zeus (I-Zeus -> Iesus) to let the Greeks know that Iupiter and Zeus were equivalent deities (Roman Jupiter and Greek Zeus both derive from the Aryan skyfather 'Dyeus Pter'.
-The name Zeus comes from the pronunciation of Dyeus, and Jupiter comes from the pronunciation of 'Dyeus Pter').\
+Julius Caesar, as the claimed 'son of I(J)upiter' (there was no J in Latin) would have been Iupiter-Zeus (I-Zeus -> Izeus -> Iesus) to let the Greeks know that Iupiter and Zeus were equivalent deities (Roman Jupiter and Greek Zeus both derive from the Aryan skyfather 'Dyeus Pter'.
+The name Zeus comes from the pronunciation of Dyeus, and Jupiter comes from the pronunciation of 'Dyeus Pter').
+I-Zeus (Izeus) then phonetically shifts to I-zas/Izas/Izates.\
 (b) The symbol of the cross, Celtic cross/high cross/sun cross/solar
     wheel, et.al., which predate christianity by thousands of years (Callanish Stones.
 Wikipedia,